Domain-Connect/domainconnect_python/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+These versions of the project and python versions are currently being supported with security updates.

 |Python Version| Version | Supported          |
 | ------- | ------- | ------------------ |